What affects moving costs in Belfast

 • Stair-only or small lift access → Pre-book lift slots where possible and stage items by floor, keeping heavy pieces nearest the exit.

-• Long internal corridors → Consolidate boxes onto dollies/trolleys and group items room-by-room to reduce back-and-forth trips.
+• Long internal corridors → Consolidate boxes onto dollies or trolleys and group items room-by-room to reduce back-and-forth trips.

-• Vehicle/height limits → Confirm any car park height or weight restrictions and select a van that fits the access without re-routing.
+• Vehicle or height limits → Confirm any access restrictions early and choose a van that fits the building and street layout.

-• Traffic pinch points → Avoid school-run and peak commuting windows; plan departure times that keep routes predictable.
+• Traffic pinch points → Avoid school-run and peak commuting windows so the route stays more predictable.

-• Access details → Share clear photos, door codes, lift info, and any building rules so crews bring the right kit and plan the load order.
+• Access details → Share clear photos, door codes, lift information and any building rules so the crew can plan properly.